Alan-Cha/graphql-complexity-paper-artifact/README.md

 ## Reproducing the paper results

-The sub-directory [measured-complexity/](measured-complexity/) contains all the data (complexity measures for the opensource libraries and our own solution), and a tool to regenerate the plots.
+The sub-directory [measured-complexity/](measured-complexity/) contains all the data (complexity measures for the open-source libraries and our own solution), and a tool to regenerate the plots.

 The sub-directory [query-response/](query-response/) contains an anonymized version of the corpus used for these experiments.